Eden-Kramer-Lab/Seizure-Waves-Validation/README.md

 ### Generate simulations
 Use the `SCM` class to make a seizing cortical model simulation.
 There are lots of options in here, but what's shown below will generate the simulations with the same parameters from Figure 1 of [REF](doi).

 The property `base_dir` controls where the simulations are saved.
+The default behavior is to save everything in a folder called 'SCM' in your current working directory (`~/SCM`).
+The full state of the simulation is saved at 1 s intervals in files with names like

+    ~/SCM/LABEL/LABEL_NN_TTT.mat

-The default behavior is to save everything in a folder called 'SCM' in your current working directory.
-The full state of the simulation is saved at `t_step` s intervals in files with names like `~/SCM/LABEL/LABEL_NN_TTT.mat`, where _NN_ represents the simulation number (`SCM.sim_num`) and _TTT_ is the starting time of the segment.
-The simulated MEA data (the small subregion of the simulation that mimics an MEA recording) is saved to `~/SCM/LABEL_SeizureNN_MEA_PP_PP.mat`, where _PP_ indicates the duration of the pre- and post-ictal periods (`SCM.padding`).
+where _NN_ represents the simulation number (`SCM.sim_num`) and _TTT_ is the starting time of the segment.
+The simulated MEA data (the small subregion of the simulation that mimics an MEA recording) is saved to

+    ~/SCM/LABEL_SeizureNN_MEA_PP_PP.mat

+where _PP_ indicates the duration of the pre- and post-ictal periods (`SCM.padding`).
 In both naming schemes, _LABEL_ is any string value (`SCM.label`).

 Figure 1A: A fixed source simulation (no ictal wavefront)
 ```matlab